 Brian Ferguson joined the Tusculum coaching staff in January of 2016 and has nearly two decades of coaching experience at the high school, collegiate and professional level.
-In 2017, he was promoted to the post of associate head coach and will serve as TC's offensive coordinator and quarterbacks coach.
+In 2017, he was promoted to the post of associate head coach and serves as TU's offensive coordinator and quarterbacks coach.

 He served as co-offensive coordinator and offensive line coach for the Pioneers during the 2016 campaign.